dgruninger97/Project/docs/notebook.md

 ### 2. Which Use Cases remain unaddressed by this notebook?

 Design 1: UC2 & UC5 both remain unaddressed.
+I think this could have been avoided if the author tried to address each use case individually rather than just all of the primary functionality in one iteration.
+In this case, it lead to use cases being left out and the system not addressing all of the initial drivers laid out by M1.

 Design 2: Although all of the use cases were properly addressed, I do have a couple comments.
 The author needs to fully spell out the first use case, and make sure that the users can select different sizes of coffee (small, medium, large).
 This use case was addressed, but could have been clarified.
 Also, I think it might be